Novachord: Technical details

 Containing 163 vacuum tubes and over 1,000 custom capacitors, the Novachord weighed nearly 500 pounds and was roughly the size of two spinet pianos.
 The divide-down oscillator architecture, based on vacuum-tube monostable circuits, permitted all 72 notes to be played polyphonically by deriving several octaves of notes from twelve L–C tuned top-octave oscillators.
 Only one tetrode per lower note was needed.
-A basically similar design was adopted in poly synthesizers released more than 30 years later by Robert Moog and ARP.
+A basically similar design was adopted in both combo organs and polyphonic synthesizers released more than 30 years later such as the Polymoog.

-The Novachord featured an early implementation of ADSR with seven attacks/decay/sustain envelopes selectable by the rotary switch and sustain-pedal controlled release.
-It also utilized a three-stage resonant band-pass filter network with variable damping and an electro-mechanical 6-channel vibrato unit operating on pairs of adjacent oscillators.
+The Novachord featured an early implementation of envelope generators, with seven attack/decay/sustain envelope shapes selectable by a rotary switch and release time controlled by the sustain pedal.
+It also utilized three parallel band-pass filters, one lowpass filter, and one highpass filter with fixed cutoff frequencies per voice and an electro-mechanical 6-channel vibrato unit operating on pairs of adjacent oscillators.
 Each channel's vibrato frequency (~7 Hz) differed slightly.
 The oscillator inductors used cores mounted on flat springs.

-The resulting sonic palette ranged from dense sustained string-like and vocal-like timbres to the sharp attack transients of a harpsichord or piano.
+The resulting sonic palette ranged from dense, sustained string- and vocal-like timbres to the sharp attack transients of a harpsichord or piano.

 Despite its historical importance, the Novachord did not enjoy commercial success.
-This was partly due to instability issues and the onset of World War II: reliability issues were caused in the main by the tight tolerances required of the operating parameters of hundreds of custom components.
+That was partly due to instability problems, as well as the onset of World War II limiting the availability of parts and decreasing demand.
+The poor reliability was mainly the result of the tight tolerances of the operating parameters of hundreds of custom components.
 Hammond soon offered a special upgrade to improve stability, which was no more than a low-power heater bolted inside the enclosure to reduce the effects of humidity.
 The instrument was not known for vacuum tube failure perhaps because the heater voltage was reduced from the typical 6.3 volts to 5 volts.